-U.S. Nuclear Regulatory Commission ()
+Note: If the exercise is being observed or audited by Institute of Nuclear Power Operations (INPO) refer to the emergency preparedness appendix of the memorandum of agreement between INPO and the U.S. Nuclear Regulatory Commission (NRC) (ADAMS ML13129A093) for exercise evaluation interface expectations.

 71114.01-02 INSPECTION REQUIREMENTS

-02.01 Confirm that: the licensee has submitted its biennial exercise 71114.08, “Scenario Evaluation” has been completed; and any concerns have been provided to the licensee.
+02.01 Confirm that: the licensee has submitted its biennial exercise scenario;

+Attachment 71114.08, “Scenario Evaluation” has been completed; and any concerns have been provided to the licensee.

 02.02 Prepare for the biennial exercise inspection.
 A biennial exercise is required for each licensee site, including each licensee at a co-located site.